HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 ### Reading and fitting the spectra

-We have acquired the spectra and their supporting files and will perform very basic visualizations and model fitting using the Python wrapper to the ubiquitous X-ray spectral fitting code, XSPEC.
-To learn more advanced uses of pyXspec please refer to the [documentation](https://heasarc.gsfc.nasa.gov/docs/software/xspec/python/html/index.html), or examine other tutorials in this repository.

 This code will read in the spectra and fit a simple power-law model with default start values (we do not necessarily recommend this model, not leaving parameters set to default values, for this type of source).
 It also extracts the